ahmetufan/SocialApp/README.md

 •	Convert Specific Classes to and from JSON.Runtime library with core serialization API and support libraries with various serialization formats.<br/>

+# License  :page_with_curl:<br/>
+SocialApp is available under the Apache  license.
+See the [LICENSE](https://github.com/ahmetufan/SocialApp/blob/main/LICENSE) file for more info.